OWASP/Top10/2021/docs/index.md

 for XML External Entities (XXE) is now part of this category.

-**A06:2021-Vulnerable and Outdated Components** was previously titled *Using Components with Known Vulnerabilities* and is #2 in the industry survey, but also had enough data to make the Top 10 via data analysis.
+**A06:2021-Vulnerable and Outdated Components** was previously titled *Using Components with Known Vulnerabilities* and is #2 in the community survey, but also had enough data to make the Top 10 via data analysis.
 This category moves up from #9 in 2017 and is a known issue that we struggle to test and assess risk.
 It is the only category not to have